yale-stc-developer-curriculum/Yalies-On-Rails-2014-Spring/Week-1-Assignments.md

 ###Assignment 2 - The Command Line
 There's a fantastic guide to using the command line called [The Command Line Crash Course](http://cli.learncodethehardway.org/book/).

 Your assignment assignment is to work through this guide.
 Make sure to actually type in all the **Do This** parts, *and* do the **Do More** sections.
-I can't stress enough that proficiency in the command line is important, and this guide will really help you become proficient if you actively follow it (as opposed to just reading it).
+We can't stress enough that proficiency in the command line is important, and this guide will really help you become proficient if you actively follow it (as opposed to just reading it).

 We chose this as your first assignment for a few reasons: